My Brother-in-Law Mocked Me Constantly — I Sabotaged a Job He Wanted, and He Found Another Career

 I am not proud of the role I played, but I accept it.
 Some past mistakes do not need any revival.
 Some dissolve quietly into the life that grows afterwards.

-What happened with Dylan taught me something about growth that I had never understood before.
+What happened with Kwesi taught me something about growth that I had never understood before.
 I always believed progress came from clarity, from honesty, from talking things through.
 But sometimes, strangely, people grow most in the spaces where they never learn the complete story.

-If I had told Dylan the truth that year, he would have blamed me instead of looking inward.
+If I had told Kwesi the truth that year, he would have blamed me instead of looking inward.
 He would have insisted the recruiters were unfair.
 He would have doubled down on the narrative that everyone else was the problem.

 Friends laugh together around a bonfire.